Tour Duration: 4 Days / 3 Nights

 - Visit Kotka Wildlife Sanctuary, and if high tide, have a rewarding boat ride on a canal near the sanctuary.

 - Go to the observation-tower at Kotka before the sunset and seat quietly for half an hour.
-This is a feeding ground of animals.
+This is a feeding ground for animals.
 Lots of deer and other wild animals come here in the evening to eat grass and drink water.
 You never know what surprises can be waiting for you here!

 - After sunset, start the boat for our onward location to another suitable forest station for the night hold, based on the tide.